 Eye Injuries

-Eyes are delicate and sensitive, so any injuries they sustain should be assessed by a doctor.
+Eyes are delicate and sensitive, so any injuries they sustain should be assessed by an expert doctor.
 This guide will cover the basics until professional help can be obtained.
 For cuts, keep the eye covered with a pad until you can see a medical professional.
 When objects impaled in the eye, try to keep them both covered and prevent them from moving.
 If a hazardous material gets in the eye, use an eyewash station or bottle of eyewash to clear out the material, cover the eye, and see a doctor.

 Eye pads, eye cups, eye wash, and medical tape are all vital tools for protecting and treating eye injuries.
 We have pre-assembled eye care kits designed for every eye injury scenario.